Functions

 RADIANS(expr)

-Function Description: Converts the specified parameter from degrees to radians.
+Function Description: Calculates the value of the specified parameter converted from degrees to radians.

 Applicable Data Types: Numeric types.